GNOME/orca/docs/user-extensions.md

 ```

 These commands compute the file's SHA256 hash and persist the approval in dconf.
-The extension will be loaded on the next Orca startup.
+Extensions approved from the command line will be loaded on the next Orca
+startup.

 If you edit an approved extension, its hash changes and Orca will not load it
+until you re-approve it from the User Extensions preferences page or the command
-until you re-approve it.
-If you delete an extension file, its approval entry
+line.
+If you delete an extension file, its approval entry remains but has no
-remains but has no effect.
-There is currently no automatic cleanup of stale
+effect.
+There is currently no automatic cleanup of stale approvals.
-approvals.

 ## Disabling Extensions

-Any extension (built-in or user) can be disabled by adding its class name to
-the `disabled-extensions` list.
-A disabled extension's commands are not
-registered, do not appear in the keybindings list, and cannot be triggered.
-For built-in extensions like `StructuralNavigator` or `CaretNavigator`, this
-effectively removes that functionality from Orca entirely until re-enabled.

-Until the extension management UI is implemented, disabling is done via `dconf`.
+Use the User Extensions page in Orca's Preferences window to enable or disable
+user extensions.
+This is the recommended way to manage enabled state for user
+extensions.

+User extensions can also be disabled via `dconf`, primarily for testing or
+scripting.
 Note that `dconf write` replaces the entire list:

 ```sh
 # Disable one extension: